svin24/svin24.github.io/content/blog/Signal.md

 would today be easy for the United States government to break and makes it much, much more difficult.
-Federation would also open the possibility for bridging the gap with several other open source secure chat platforms to all talk on the same federated network - which would spurn competition and be a great move for users of all chat platforms.
+Federation would also open the possibility for bridging the gap with several other open source secure chat platforms to all talk on the same federated network - which would spur competition and be a great move for users of all chat platforms.

 Moxie forbids you from distributing branded builds of the Signal app, and if you